SalmaEssa/first-flutter-app/README.md

 # QUIZ APP

-it's a simple flutter app, about a simple quiz, which have some questions, and then calculate the result practicing on section 2 in  (Flutter & Dart - The Complete Guide [2020 Edition]) course.
+it's a simple flutter app, about a simple quiz, which have some questions, and then calculate the result.

+practicing on section 2 in  (Flutter & Dart - The Complete Guide [2020 Edition]) course.